Integrate RADIUS authentication with Azure Multi-Factor Authentication Server

 - Add the Azure MFA Server as a RADIUS client in the other RADIUS server so that it can process access requests sent to it from the Azure MFA Server.
 Use the same shared secret configured in the Azure Multi-Factor Authentication Server.

-Repeat these steps to add more RADIUS servers and configure the order in which the Azure MFA Server should call them with the Move Up and Move Down buttons.
+Repeat these steps to add more RADIUS servers.
+Configure the order in which the Azure MFA Server should call them with the Move Up and Move Down buttons.

-This completes the Azure Multi-Factor Authentication Server configuration.
+You've successfully configured the Azure Multi-Factor Authentication Server.
 The Server is now listening on the configured ports for RADIUS access requests from the configured clients.

 RADIUS Client configuration